 The District has had no significant reduction in insurance coverage from prior years.
-The District has had no settlements exceed insurance coverage for the past ten years.
+The District has had no settlements exceed insurance coverage in recent years.

 The District maintains a premium based health care insurance plan through Blue Cross Blue Shield called Blue Dimensions for substantially all full-time employees.
 Effective January 1, 2013, the District switched to this health insurance plan due to cost savings associated with the new plan.